Sensor Informatics and Medical Technology

 Another important application area of sensor informatics and data fusion is in robotics.
 A basic need of a robot is to know where it is and how it is oriented with respect to its environment.
 Technically, this is the same problem that arises in the context of smartphones (see above).
 The planning of the motion of a robot also requires automatic determination of what kind of environment the robot is in, that is, determination of the map of its surroundings.
 This simultaneous localization and mapping (SLAM) problem also requires the use of advanced sensor informatics methods.
 Our group has developed methods also for this purpose.
 Similar methodology is also nowadays used, for example, in autonomous cars, airplanes, spacecrafts, and only the future will show what other applications will emerge.

-The theoretical research of the group includes development of algorithms for highly non-linear and non-Gaussian systems.
-The mathematically most demanding research includes convergence analysis of particle filters and stability analysis of non-linear Kalman filters.
+The theoretical research of the group includes the development of algorithms for highly non-linear and non-Gaussian systems.
+These also include high-performance algorithms for parallel and distributed systems (e.g., GPUs and cloud systems).
+The mathematically most demanding research includes convergence analysis of quadrature methods, particle filters, and stability analysis of non-linear Kalman filters.
 The mathematical tools used here are measure theory, functional analysis, Lyapunov stability theory, and stochastic calculus.

 The group is led by Professor Simo Särkkä

 Current group members: The most up-to-date list of members can be found here: https://users.aalto.fi/~ssarkka/#group